-History of the Rhode Island STEM Center
+History of the Rhode Island STEAM Center

 The Rhode Island STEM Center was established as a centralized, focused, and coordinated hub for statewide science, technology, engineering, and mathematics (STEM) education efforts.
 The creation of the STEM Center followed a statewide initiative that identified the need for improving STEM education.